duonghominhhuy/duonghominhhuy.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am an iOS Developer from HCMC, Vietnam, with over three years involved in the software industry.
+<p>I'm an iOS Developer from HCMC, Vietnam, with over three years involved in the software industry.
 Currently, I'm an iOS Engineer at <a href="https://seasoft.asia">SEASOFT</a> Vietnam.</p>

 <p>Previously, I was an iOS Engineer at <a href="https://www.hdwebsoft.com">HDWEBSOFT</a>, where I have chances to develop a number of great mobile applications.</p>